 “I performed various functions and worked with many different people throughout the company,” she reported.
 “I started in marketing and then went into sales.
 But I also helped in the factory doing things like receiving goods or packing boxes – anything needed to help get the job done.”

 Growing the MicroCare Team

-Through the years Heather has watched the company grow, but is most proud of the people who have found their callings at MicroCare.
+Through the years Heather has watched the company grow, but what makes her the most proud is the people who have found their callings at MicroCare.
 “I’m very pleased we have so many people who built a career here,” she said.
-“Many started in entry-level positions and through their hard work and dedication, have become invaluable members of our team”.
+“Many managers and supervisors started in entry-level positions and through their hard work and dedication, have become invaluable members of our team”.

 Heather officially started at MicroCare in 1994 in marketing and inside sales.
 However, Heather’s sense of humor and outgoing personality quickly got her promoted to outside sales.
-She worked with distributors, made end-user sales calls and presented at exhibitions.
-During her tenure in outside sales, she managed the Midwest region of the US including Mexico.
+She worked with distributors, made end-user sales calls and presented at trade shows.
+During her tenure in outside sales, she managed the Midwest region of the US and all of Mexico.

 Heather left MicroCare in 1998 to earn a business degree from Emmanuel College in Boston.

 “After graduation, I worked for what is now Oxford Health,” she recalled.
-“I was the quality supervisor and it is where I learned about health insurance and the importance of quality programs and standardized procedures.”
+“I was the quality supervisor and that’s where I learned about health insurance and the importance of quality programs and standardized procedures.”

 Making Policies & Procedures

 In 2002, Heather brought her experience and expertise back to MicroCare.
 “I returned to MicroCare to manage business operations and to head up the newly forming Human Resources Department,” she said.
 “That quickly led to defining and establishing new procedures, protocols and policies because we were growing quickly and had to make sure everybody was moving in the same direction,” she explained.
 Heather served as Business and HR Manager until 2010 when she was named Vice President of Business Operations.